Email FacebookTwitterMenu burgerClose thin

 Share

-In recent months the FDIC has managed two of the largest bank failures in U.S. history.
-The collapse of Silicon Valley Bank (SVB) and Signature Bank happened shockingly fast.
-And First Republic wasn’t far behind.
-Consumers have plenty of questions, as the banking sector looks shakier than at any point since the 2008 recession.
-But perhaps the biggest is also the most basic: is my money safe?
+In recent years, the FDIC has managed two of the largest bank failures in U.S. history.
+The collapse of Silicon Valley Bank (SVB) and Signature Bank happened shockingly fast, andFirst Republic wasn’t far behind.
+Consumers were left with plenty of questions, but perhaps the biggest is also the most basic: Is my money safe in the bank?
 The good news is, yes.
 The federal government acts to protect bank deposits in a number of ways.
 The two most important, and effective, are insurance and liquidity.
-For help managing your money and preparing for potential future bank failures, consider working with a financial advisor.

 The Federal Government Insures Deposits

 The most direct way that the government acts is through depository insurance.
-For banks, this is managed by the FDIC (Federal Deposit Insurance Corporation).
-For credit unions, which operate similarly to banks, deposit insurance is managed by the NCUA (the “National Credit Union Administration”).
+For banks, this is managed by the Federal Deposit Insurance Corporation (FDIC).
+For credit unions, which operate similarly to banks, deposit insurance is managed by the National Credit Union Administration (NCUA).

-This rule applies to each depositor, so the government won’t protect multiple accounts at the same bank.
-However it applies to each institution as well.
-So if you have three accounts with a single bank, you are only protected up to $250,000.
-However if you have accounts at three separate banks, your money at each institution is protected up to the limit.
-There are some instances in which you could have multiple accounts protected at one institution, if they are different types of accounts.
+Coverage applies to each depositor, which means the government will not protect multiple accounts at the same bank.
+This rule applies to each institution, as well.
+That means if you have three accounts with a single bank, you’re only protected up to $250,000.
+However, if you have three accounts at three separate banks, your money at each institution is protected up to the $250,000 limit.

-This also applies only to depository institutions, places which offer products like checking and savings accounts.
-It does not apply to investment banks.
-The government will reimburse you if your checking account is wiped out, but it won’t make you whole for stock market losses.
+There are some instances in which you could have multiple accounts protected at one institution if they are different types of accounts.
+This applies only to depository institutions, which are places that offer products like checking and savings accounts.
+However, it does not apply to investment banks.
+While the government will reimburse you if your checking account is wiped out, it won’t make you whole for stock market losses.

-The Federal Reserve also has shown willingness to expand its footprint of protection.
+The Federal Reserve also has shown a willingness to expand its footprint of protection.
 When Silicon Valley Bank collapsed, the government lifted this $250,000 cap.
 It guaranteed that it would reimburse all of the money that businesses and individuals had on deposit, including about $18 billion in uninsured cash.
-It did the same with Signature bank, guaranteeing about $1.6 billion in uninsured assets.
+It did the same with Signature Bank, guaranteeing about $1.6 billion in uninsured assets.

 The FDIC and the Federal Reserve Backstop Liquidity

 Depository insurance is the guarantee of last resort, and the government uses it very rarely.
-Before reimbursing consumers the FDIC and the Federal Reserve try to prop up a bank’s liquidity and keep it from failing.
+Before reimbursing consumers, the FDIC and the Federal Reserve try to prop up a bank’s liquidity and keep it from failing.
 They do this in two main ways.

 Lender of Last Resort